cylc/cylc-doc/src/glossary.rst

    work directory
       When Cylc executes a :term:`job` it does so inside the :term:`job's <job>` working directory.
-This directory is created by Cylc and lies within the directory tree inside the relevant suite's :term:`run directory`.
+This directory is created by Cylc and lies within the directory tree inside the relevant workflow's :term:`run directory`.

       .. code-block:: sub